 Field of Psychology

-Through taking charge of the fundamental objectives of pre-doctorate course work such as psychology and/or clinical psychology, and by promoting higher level research, we are boosting the scholarship and research abilities required to engage in technical affairs and promoting research activities to aid in the acquisition of a degree.
+By taking charge of the fundamental objectives of pre-doctorate course work such as psychology and/or clinical psychology, and by promoting higher-level research, we are boosting the scholarship and research abilities required to engage in technical affairs and promoting research activities to aid in the acquisition of a degree.

 Psychology (Master's Course)

-For those aiming to acquire specialist knowledge in advanced psychology enter society that will be useful in society, as well as those aiming to cultivate practical knowledge.
-We conduct training for professions in psychology and those who seek to continue on to the later doctoral curriculum and attain a doctorate (education).
+We conduct training for professions in psychology and those who seek to continue to the later doctoral curriculum and attain a doctorate (education).
 Additionally, for students who have a type one certification in kindergarten and elementary school education, we conduct specialized training for educators and those in the education profession who have a psychology specialization.

 Clinical Psychology Field

 We offer enhanced practical education for those seeking clinical psychologist certification.
 As a type 1 school in the clinical psychologist certification exam eligibility requirements, we offer the curriculum prescribed by the Foundation of the Japanese Certification Board for Clinical Psychologists with a focus on subject areas related to clinical psychology.
-Just as in the Psychology Field, we also train students as psychology researchers who are able to continue on to the later doctoral curriculum and attain a doctorate (education).
+Just as in the Psychology Field, we also train students as psychology researchers who can continue to the later doctoral curriculum and attain a doctorate (education).